 Death and life are in the power of the tongue, and those who love it will eat its fruit.

-Several weeks ago I witnessed firsthand a mom’s interactions with her young children and it has really troubled me, so much so that I write this.
+Several weeks ago I witnessed firsthand a mom’s interactions with her young children.
+It has troubled me so much that I write this.
 And I prayed for her.
 It makes me think: what are we speaking into others?

 I don’t know her personally, but she has a large family (let’s just say more than 3 children), and having 4 grandsons I’ve watched and admired her ability to get them all out the door and to church on time.